sieverssj/indy-civic-ai/README.md

 # indy-civic-ai

-The goal of this project is to create a REST API that is a delegate in front of a series of OpenAI Assistants that are trained to answer civics related questions for Indianapolis and Marion County.
+The goal of this project is to create a Web App that is a delegate in front of a series of OpenAI Assistants that are trained to answer civics related questions for Indianapolis and Marion County.

+_Disclaimer_: This project is not affiliated with the city of Indianapolis or Marion County in any official capacity.
+This is one Indianapolis resident's side project.

 ## Methodology
 To interact with an assistant, we'll need to: